-The monsoon season is here, and with it comes a change of wind and moisture patterns.
-Wind and moisture built up from the Gulf of Mexico finds its way to the four corners, hence a drastic change in weather.
+Monsoon season in New Mexico is here, and with it comes a change of wind and moisture patterns.
+The season typically starts in mid-June and can last through September.
+During monsoon season in New Mexico, inclement weather conditions built up from the Gulf of Mexico find their way to the state and cause a drastic change in weather.
 With this change comes new safety procedures that you should follow.
-Lerner and Rowe is here with the scoop on safety tips for the monsoon season in New Mexico.
+Lerner and Rowe is here with tips that will help you and your family stay safe.

 Don’t Drive in a Flood

 Driving in a flood is incredibly dangerous, and even deadly.
 It takes only a few inches of rain to cause hydroplaning, and not much more will cause average-sized cars to float.
 Before you know it, you’re completely off the ground, and you’ve lost control of your vehicle.
 Not good.